 The purpose of a jury (also called a “petit jury”) is to listen to the trial and render a verdict of guilty or not guilty.
 In contrast, a grand jury comes in at the very start of a case in order to decide whether criminal charges will be filed to begin with.

 In the majority of criminal cases the district attorney’s office decides to press charges without using a grand jury at all.
 But in very serious or high profile cases, the district attorney may try to imbue the case with an added sense of legitimacy by having a grand jury hear the evidence and decide for themselves whether prosecutors should bring an indictment.

 A grand jury is bigger than a petit jury: It comprises seventeen jurors and twelve alternate jurors.
 And unlike petit juries, grand jury decisions do not have to be unanimous: Only twelve members need to vote yes to effectuate an indictment.

 Arrested?
 Call . . . .

-For information about California criminal jury trials, go to our information page on California criminal jury trials.
+In California?
+Go to our information page on California criminal jury trials.

 - Morgan v.
 Nevada, 134 Nev.
 Advance Opinion 27 (2018)(An attorney cannot strike a juror based on sexual orientation.).